bashup/events/README.md

 #### event emit

-`event emit` *event data...* invokes all the callbacks for *event*, passing *data...* as additional arguments to each callback.
-Callbacks added to the event while this function is running will **not** take effect until a subsequent occurrence of the event, and existing callbacks remain subscribed.
+`event emit` *event data...* invokes all the callbacks for *event*, passing *data...* as additional arguments to any callbacks that [registered to receive them](#passing-arguments-to-callbacks).
+Callbacks added to the event while the `emit` is occurring will **not** be invoked until a subsequent occurrence of the event, and the already-added callbacks will remain subscribed (unless they unsubscribe themselves, or were registered with [`event once`](#event-once)).

 ````sh
     $ event emit "event1"